 9 All those 50 years of age and over

-The Government have an ambitious target to vaccinate all those in groups 1-4 by mid-February.
+The targets to vaccinate all those in the above groups have been met.

 We have an enthusiastic team and stand ready to vaccinate patients alongside running our normal day to day work, examples of which are; telephone calls to patients, processing prescriptions’, seeing patients’ face to face, home visits, referrals to specialists, taking blood samples and nurse appointments’ for baby immunisations and smears.

-We are afraid that, given these constraints we cannot prioritise anyone and would be grateful if you would wait for us to contact you when we have the vaccine available for your group.
+We would be grateful if you would wait for us to contact you when we have the vaccine available.